-Records, including administrative and beneficiary, must be secured against loss, tampering, destruction, or unauthorized use.
+Records, including administrative and recipient, must be secured against loss, tampering, destruction, or unauthorized use.
 Providers must comply with the confidentiality standards as set forth in the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule and in Louisiana law.

-Employees of the provider must not disclose or knowingly permit the disclosure of any information concerning the agency, the beneficiaries or their families, directly or indirectly, to any unauthorized person.
-The provider must safeguard the confidentiality of any information that might identify the beneficiaries or their families.
+Employees of the provider must not disclose or knowingly permit the disclosure of any information concerning the agency, the recipients or their families, directly or indirectly, to any unauthorized person.
+The provider must safeguard the confidentiality of any information that might identify the recipients or their families.
 The wrongful disclosure of such information may result in the imposition by the LDH or whatever sanctions are available pursuant to Medicaid certification authority or the imposition of a monetary fine and/or imprisonment by the United States Government pursuant to the HIPAA Privacy Rule.
 The information may be released only under the following conditions:

-- 1. Court order; - 2.
-Beneficiary's written informed consent for release of information; - 3.
-Written consent of the individual to whom the beneficiary's rights have been devolved when the beneficiary has been declared legally incompetent; or - 4.
-Written consent of the parent or legal guardian when the beneficiary is a minor.
+- Court order; - Recipient's written informed consent for release of information; - Written consent of the individual to whom the recipient's rights have been devolved when the recipient has been declared legally incompetent; or - Written consent of the parent or legal guardian when the recipient is a minor.

-A provider must, upon request, make available information in the case records to the beneficiary or legally responsible representative.
-If, in the professional judgment of the administration of the agency, it is felt that information contained in the record would be damaging to the beneficiary, or reasonably likely to endanger the life or physical safety of the beneficiary, that information may be withheld.
+A provider must, upon request, make available information in the case records to the recipient or legally responsible representative.
+If, in the professional judgment of the administration of the agency, it is felt that information contained in the record would be damaging to the recipient, or reasonably likely to endanger the life or physical safety of the recipient, that information may be withheld.
 This determination must be documented in writing.